-Sandra Boe, has worked in therapeutic horsemanship since 1999, starting as a volunteer.
-She was drawn to the field after she was diagnosed with Multiple Sclerosis.
+Sandra Boe, has worked in therapeutic horsemanship field since 1999, starting as a volunteer.
+She was drawn to the work after she was diagnosed with Multiple Sclerosis.
 She found being with horses so helpful to her, she wanted to share that healing experience with others.
 In 2002, she founded Boots 'n Breeches Therapeutic Horsemanship; in 2009, she started Changing Rein Equine Assisted Activities and Therapies to include equine facilitated learning and psychotherapy.

 She is a PATH Intl.
 Advanced Instructor, Mentor and Equine Specialist in Mental Health and Learning.
 She holds a certificate in Equine Facilitated Learning from the Human Equine Alliance for Learning, has trained in the EAGALA model and is currently pursuing certification as an Equine Professional in Natural Lifemanship Trauma-Focused Equine Assisted Psychotherapy.
 She can be reached at , or 253-820-3289